EH-Fellinger/2025-data-management-strategies-rep-pkg/README.md

      |
      |--- documentation/                   Further structured documentation of the replication package content
      |
-     |--- data/                            Data used in the thesis / paper
+     |--- data/                            Data used in the paper